Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 			- ViewScan - reasonable degree of care and skill.
 Satisfactory quality.
 		- The exclusion is limited by [[Unfair Contract Terms Act]] [5-10] -
-			- Liability for death or personal injury caused by negligence cannot be excluded or limited
 		- Vicarious Liability [5]
 			- ViewScan has vicarious liability for Doober
 		-